BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Dominica if I want to experience the rainforest and waterfalls at their most vibrant, without the peak crowds?
+When is the absolute best time to visit Dominica if I want to experience the island's vibrant nature without the crowds?

 I'm planning to hike the Waitukubuli National Trail.
-What's one piece of advice you'd give a first-timer that isn't in the standard guidebooks?
+What's one piece of advice you wish you'd known before starting?

-Beyond the famous Boiling Lake, what's a less-visited natural wonder in Dominica that's absolutely worth the effort to reach?
+Beyond the famous Emerald Pool, what's a less-visited natural wonder that absolutely blew you away?

 What is the cheapest month to visit Dominica?